Welcome to my blog!

 This page highlights the various posts on this blog relating to my project on the conflict in Cyprus up to July/August 1974.
 The focus is on the military history of the operation, although, as always, it is impossible to entirely separate the military from the political context.

 The predominantly Greek population of Cyprus had a range of rulers before the Ottoman Empire conquered the island in 1571.
-This brought a significant influx of Turkish migrants to the island, who constituted around 20% of the population by 1974.
+This brought a significant influx of Turkish migrants to the island, constituting around 20% of the population by 1974.
 The two communities remained largely separate due to separate education and religious systems, reinforced by the Ottoman millet system.
 Despite this segregation, there was very little inter-communal violence until the 1950s.

 The Greek-Cypriot campaign for Enosis (union with Greece) in the early 1950s changed everything.
 In the early years, this campaign was aimed at Britain as the colonial power with the armed insurgency, led by EOKA, starting in 1955.
-The Turkish government was initially relaxed, hoping that the campaign would fizzle out, although their strategic concerns over Greece gaining control of Cyprus remained.
+The Turkish government was initially relaxed, hoping the campaign would fizzle out, although their strategic concerns over Greece gaining control of Cyprus remained.
 However, they took a stronger line in protecting the Turkish community after inter-communal violence increased in 1958.
 Ankara then provided more aid to the Turkish defence organisation, the TMT.

 The independence settlement in 1960, guaranteed by Greece, Turkey and Britain, initially calmed tensions.
 However, when Makarios abrogated the agreement and prepared the Akritas Plan to knock out the Turkish communities, the scale of fighting dramatically increased.
 The threat of Turkish military intervention put something of a brake on the Greek Cypriot offensives.
 Still, by 1964 the Turkish minority had largely been forced into enclaves for their own security.
 Only US intervention stopped Turkey from intervening in 1964 and again in 1967, although their capacity to put boots on the ground was limited.

-The 1974 crisis was caused by a military coup inspired by the Greek Junta, which replaced Makarios with a former EOKA leader Sampson.
+The 1974 crisis was caused by a military coup inspired by the Greek Junta, which replaced Makarios with a former EOKA leader, Sampson.
 This was not acceptable to the Turkish Cypriots or Turkey, who feared new attacks on their communities and began preparations for an intervention.
 The war itself was a somewhat one-sided affair.
 The ill-equipped Cypriot National Guard fought well, but modern tanks and total air superiority made the outcome inevitable.

 The Turkish Armed Forces advanced to the Attila Line, roughly a third of the island.
 This effectively split the island into two and resulted in large-scale population exchanges.
-In 1983, the Turkish Cypriots created the Turkish Republic of Northern Cyprus, which is only recognised by Turkey. despite many efforts to resolve the conflict, this remains the position to this day.
+In 1983, the Turkish Cypriots created the Turkish Republic of Northern Cyprus, which is only recognised by Turkey.
+Despite many efforts to resolve the conflict, this remains the position to this day.

 Map: United States Central Intelligence Agency, Public domain.